mhrgroup/course_self_supervised_learning/README.md

 * In every lecture, you can access the corresponding Python .ipynb notebooks.
 The notebooks are best to be run with a GPU accelerator.

-* Simply navigate to the the section and lecture of your interest and open the .ipynb files in Google Colab.
+* Simply navigate to the section and lecture of your interest and open the .ipynb files in Google Colab.

 # Overview

-## Four Sections and ten Lectures:
+## Four Sections and Ten Lectures:

 Section 01: Introduction.